maclarenscott/Pathfinder/README.md

 # This is not a shortest path algorithm
 The algorithm I designed is simplistic.
 It tries to find a path; not neccessarily the shortest path.
 Since it only follows one trajectory, it may fail in certain situations when it gets trapped by its own tail.

 I decided to take on this project to learn how pathfinding works.
 I have no background in the subject, but rather than study already made algorithms, I designed my own with very little guidance from the internet.
+Everything you see here is original, including the grid.

 ## Here is the setup...